m-nurbek/Quantum-Compiler/README.md

 # Quantum Compiler 1

-This compiler will compile code that looks like BASIC to a java program.
+This compiler will compile the code that looks like BASIC to a python program :-D

 Tutorial: [Teeny Tiny Compiler](https://austinhenley.com/blog/teenytinycompiler1.html)